 There are many reasons why workers fail to follow safety rules.
 In some cases, the risk is thought to be minimal.
 Employees may feel company efforts to instill proper safety behaviors are based solely on compliance, not on real-life situations and risks.
 Others may let their guard down as they become familiar with a process.
 All of these instances can lead to adverse outcomes impacting your safety and operational goals.

 The use of data helps safety managers take meaningful actions and deliver feedback.
-Using services like the Safety io Grid, leaders can identify unsafe behavior associated with improper use of portable gas detectors and link that to individual workers or locations.
+Using services like MSA Grid cloud-based software, leaders can identify unsafe behavior associated with improper use of portable gas detectors and link that to individual workers or locations.
 Acting on this information, communicating with teams and re-training them allows safety managers to have a real impact on worksite safety.

 Plus, your safety data provides invaluable insights into near-misses and incidents.
 Leaders can use these details to boost awareness and help workers avoid future incidents.